brson/rust-infra/README.md

 The build master contains critical secrets, including the GPG subkey for signing releases and an s3 access token.

-Don't try to restart buildbot by running `buildbot restart`.
-Because EC2 slaves can take a long time to shut down (and sometimes never halt due to buildbot bugs), the restart will almost always timeout.
-Instead `buildbot stop`, then `ps -A | grep buildbot` until you see the process go away, then `buildbot start` (ikr?).
-These commands are always in the bash history.

 ## Important files

 * ~/rust-buildbot/master/master.cfg - The buildbot script.
 It's python - buildbot convention uses the .cfg extension though.